louiz/biboumi/doc/biboumi.1.rst

 -----

 The bare JID of the gateway administrator.
-This JID will have more privileges than other standard users (the admin thus needs to check their privileges), for example some administration ad-hoc commands will only be available to that JID.
+This JID will have more privileges than other standard users, for example some administration ad-hoc commands will only be available to that JID.

 fixed_irc_server
 ----------------